django/deps/draft/0012-steering-council.rst

 appears to be a wider trend.

-In order to get closer to the initial intention, we want to make the Board more active, but it is apparent that to do this we must staff it more sustainably.
+In order to get closer to the initial intention, we want to make the Board more active, but it is apparent that, to do this, we must staff it more sustainably.

 As such, this DEP does two things: